googlefonts/gf-docs/OutlineQuality/README.md

 - [ ] **Overlaying :** It disturbs rendering, interpolation and variation.

-- [ ] **Overlapping:** The crossing of two independent contours is not such a problem in VF (although small overlaps are preferred) and generally merged during the generation of static binaries.
+- [ ] **Overlapping:** The crossing of two independent contours is not such a problem in VF and generally merged during the generation of static binaries.
 If you want to control the result of the merging, it is better to do it yourself.
-If not, try to keep them in a small overlapped area.
+If not, try to keep them in *not too big but not too small* overlapped area.
 Also try not to overlap more than 2 contours in the same area (contour crossing a contour itself crossing another contour, like asterisk, creates confusion during generation and rendering).
-In any case, try to avoid overlapping shapes which cross a plain shape and a closed counter-shape (typically, Oslash should be manually merged for example).
+Rendering issues in variable fonts also happen when you have two shapes overlaping + overlaying contours.
+Eg. The top bar of E entering the vertical stem and having a part of their segments above each other: it would be better to merge them, and open the corner.

 - [ ] **Self-crossing:** Often known as open-corners, it is very helpful while designing and recommended for nice interpolations.
 They will be preserved for VF fonts and merged during generation to static binaries.
 To better control the result, pay attention to the size of it (not too big, not too small) as well as not leaving portions of it outside the main shape like the stem, since it can cause unwanted rendering issues.
 If you want to control the result of the merging, do it yourself if not, same advises as above.